periplox/jquery.fadeloader/README.md

 <script src='jquery.fadeloader.js'></script>
 ```

-Then set the class names of your elements using the alphabet.
+Then assign a class name to each of your elements using the alphabet.
 Let's say...
 ``` html
 <body>
 	<div class="a"><img class="let" src="http://imageshack.us/a/img577/8746/80670611.jpg"></div>